 These people just want to be fussed over.
 While some of us see the salon as a chance to escape and relax, others want a good old chat and to just have someone listen to them.
 You’ll quickly workout whether your client wants you to ask them lots of questions and show a real interest in them, or if they would rather just talk to you and have you listen and offer advice when necessary.
 Those who want you to ask lots of questions will give you full answers, providing lots of details, but are unlikely to ask questions back, and those who just want you to listen, won’t even need to be asked questions to get them going.

 Putting a little effort and time into understanding your clients’ needs will go a long way to retaining your customers, and just requires minor adjustments for each client.
-Further more, you can ensure you always look the part, with our salon uniforms and beauty tunics, all of which can be shopped online here.
+Further more, you can ensure you always look the part, with our beauty tunics and salon uniforms.